FinleyNew/COMM2020-Food-Waste-Rescue-Marketplace-and-Demand-Forecaster/README.md

 ## Site

  - The project is deployed on the URL tlll.me and you can access the swagger documentation using api.tlll.me.
+ - The website may be blocked on the univerity wifi so you may need to use a VPN or connect to a different network.
  - To run the project locally refer to the installation instructions below

 ## Installation